Skip to main content

 The endocrine system’s influence extends far beyond reproductive function, deeply intertwining with metabolic health.
 Testosterone plays a significant role in regulating glucose metabolism, insulin sensitivity, and lipid profiles.
 Men with low testosterone often exhibit characteristics of metabolic syndrome, including abdominal obesity, insulin resistance, dyslipidemia, and hypertension.
 These metabolic derangements are themselves risk factors for cardiovascular disease and can also contribute to the progression of BPH and the severity of LUTS.

 TRT has been shown to improve various metabolic parameters in hypogonadal men.
 Studies indicate that testosterone optimization can lead to reductions in fat mass, particularly visceral fat, and increases in lean muscle mass.
 These body composition changes are associated with improved insulin sensitivity, allowing the body’s cells to utilize glucose more efficiently.
-Better glucose control and reduced insulin resistance can have a beneficial ripple effect throughout the body, potentially mitigating some of the systemic factors that contribute to BPH and LUTS.

 The systemic benefits of hormonal optimization extend to inflammatory markers.
 Chronic low-grade inflammation is a common feature of aging and metabolic dysfunction, and it is implicated in the pathogenesis of BPH.
 Testosterone has anti-inflammatory properties, and restoring physiological levels can help to reduce systemic inflammatory cytokines.
-This reduction in inflammation could contribute to improved prostate health and a reduction in LUTS, further supporting the interconnectedness of and overall well-being.
+This reduction in inflammation could contribute to improved prostate health and a reduction in LUTS, further supporting the interconnectedness of hormonal balance and overall well-being.

 References